 The group assignment is worth a total of 30% of your final grade and group members will share the same grade.

-The final case, distributed to the students during the course of the term, will be solved and submitted for marking by students in groups.
-Students have been enrolled into groups of two or three on Avenue.
+The final case, distributed to the students during the course of the term, will be completed by students in groups.
+Students will form groups of three to five students.
+The Group leader will email the list of group members to the instructor by the end of the third week of the term.
 All group members will be assigned identical grades for group work.
-A representative of your group should submit the assignment (only one submission for each group) of your group's answer to the Assignments Dropbox on Avenue.
-Make sure all contributing group members' names are on the assignment.
-Each group member is expected to contribute to the assignment.
-A discussion forum has been set up on Avenue to enable the students in a group to discuss their assignment.
 More details of the format, structure, and content coverage will be provided during the course of the term.

-The assignments are due by 9:00 am ET on the due date indicated on the class schedule section of the course outline.
+The assignments are due at the start of class indicated on the class schedule section of the course outline.
 Late assignments will not be accepted unless the student and the professor have made prior arrangements.